TheSagess/Skyblocklist/README.md

-# Skyblocklist
+# Skyblock list

-Module for interaction with the skyblock list api
+- this is the module which interacts with the scammer list api lol.